 What Are The Damages for Wrongful Termination in California?

 Labor Law Wrongful Termination is a civil tort, which means that plaintiffs must file their cases in civil courts and demand damages from the responsible parties.
 In Labor law wrongful termination proceedings, both economic and non-economic damages may be recovered.
 Claimants' out-of-pocket costs due to the wrongful terminations are referred to as economic damages.

 Among the payable damages are:

 Wages/Salaries/Commissions lost as a result of the dismissal.

 Loss of benefits that the employee was entitled to as a result of his or her work

 If the employee can return to work, reinstatement is an option.
 If the employee is recalled, they will resume work at the same degree of seniority as before the termination.

 If reinstatement is not an option, you will lose future salaries.
-Owing to the level of hostility between the employer and the employee (as a result of the termination and unfair termination proceedings) reinstatement is often not an option.
-Instead of re-employment, the employer must pay the employee the salary he or she would have received before a new job is found.
+Due to the hostility between the employer and the employee (as a result of the termination and unfair termination proceedings), reinstatement is often not an option.
+Instead of re-employment, the employer must pay the employee the salary he or she would have received before a new job was found.

 Employees may request non-economic damages in addition to monetary damages.
 The traumatic consequences of wrongful firing on an employee's life are referred to as non-economic damages.
 Emotional distress and loss of professional integrity are only a few examples of non-economic losses.